Why an All Girls School?

 - Students at girls’ schools have higher aspirations and greater motivation than their female peers at coeducational schools.
 99% of students at girls’ schools expect to earn a four-year degree.
 More than 2/3 expect to earn a graduate or professional degree.

 - All-girls settings seem to provide girls a certain comfort level that helps them develop greater self-confidence and broader interests, especially as they approach adolescence.

 Simply put… girls' schools teach girls that there is enormous potential and power in being a girl.

-For more information on girls’ schools and their benefits, please visit the National Coalition of Girls’ Schools (NCGS) website.
+For more information on girls’ schools and their benefits, please visit the International Coalition of Girls’ Schools (ICGS) website.

 Statistics from the International Coalition of Girls’ Schools.